openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``waf.bbclass``
 ===============

-The ``waf`` class supports recipes that need to build software that uses the Waf build system.
+The :ref:`waf <ref-classes-waf>` class supports recipes that need to build software that uses the Waf build system.
 You can use the :term:`EXTRA_OECONF` or
 :term:`PACKAGECONFIG_CONFARGS` variables